 |17-inch alloy wheels||16-inch alloy wheels|

-In terms of features, the Nexon is likely to be more equipped than the BRV.
-This is because it is the newer car of the two.
+In terms of features, the Nexon is better equipped than the BRV.
 The BRV’s list of features is quite long too.
-Some curios omissions on the BRV are that of LED DRLs, dual-tone dashboard and addition of 16-inch wheels.
+Some curios omissions on the BRV are that of LED DRLs, dual-tone dashboard, multiple driving modes, cooled glovebox, and addition of 16-inch wheels.
 Also, it does not have a match for Nexon’s 8-speaker audio system.

 Tata Nexon vs Honda BRV – Exterior Design